-Product Roadmap for SaaS: The Basics
+Product Roadmap for SaaS: Everything you Need to Know

 So you’re going for a long trip, you have a planned destination, but you better take care of all the stops too.
 The car is ready, everyone’s on board, but where are you going to eat?
 Will you be able to have restroom stops?
 Where are you going to spend the night?
 In the development journey of a SaaS product, we track that path with a roadmap!

-Here are the basics to build a product roadmap for SaaS companies
+This is everything you need to know to build a product roadmap for SaaS companies

 What is a product roadmap?

 A product roadmap is a visual representation that serves as a guideline of the entire development process.
-Think of it as a development map. 🗺️ It should contain your long-term vision, the steps necessary to achieve it, your priorities, and how far you are in that regard.
+Think of it as a development map. 🗺️ It should contain your long-term product vision, the steps necessary to achieve it, your priorities, and how far you are in that regard.

 Roadmaps are guides that tell your users what to expect in the future.
-They are also a way for them to interact directly with your product development.
+They are also a way for them to interact directly with your product team.
 Roadmaps should be a dialogue between users and product teams.
-Users should be encouraged to suggest improvements, and new features, while the product team should use those inputs to prioritize and decide what path to follow.
+Users should be encouraged to suggest improvements, and new features, while the product management team should use those inputs to prioritize and decide what path to follow.

 Who is the roadmap for?

 It’s a common but excellent question!
-It seems that most companies use roadmaps as internal tools, especially for product, development, and leadership teams.
+It seems that most companies use product roadmaps as internal tools, especially for product, development, and leadership teams.
 And just a few show them to the public, and maybe more should.

-You can create a single roadmap for everyone or multiple roadmaps for different groups.
+You can create a single product roadmap for everyone or multiple roadmaps for different groups.
 But regardless of what you choose, always keep in mind the needs of each group:

 - A roadmap for developers should be task-oriented and full of technical specifications that could help to keep the team in sync and focused on the work you need from them.